Most roof tiles are made from cement or clay.

 This is in part because terracotta roof tiles are crafted from clay which is a material that can be quite moist.

-This is the reason why terracotta tiles can last for years as the clay absorbs the moisture naturally.
+The reason why terracotta tiles can last for years (without the paint) is the clay absorbs the moisture naturally and can withstand weather exposure.

 It should be noted that not all terracotta roof tiles are alike.